When there is no Will, who is the personal representative?

 Who can apply to be a personal representative if there isn't a Will?

 In England and Wales, inheritance rules determine who can administer the estate of someone who has died, and who will benefit from it.

 These rules are called the rules of intestacy and they place relatives in an order of priority, to determine who will inherit benefit from the Estate.
 This same order of priority determines who is entitled to apply to be the administrator of the estate.
 This person can apply to the Probate Registry for a grant of letters of administration, so that they can deal with the estate.

 This is the order of priority under the Rules of Intestacy:

 - Sons or daughters

-However, the main difference will be that the Estate is distributed in accordance with the order of priority set out in the Intestacy Rules, rather than the terms of a Will.
-This means the deceased’s nearest blood relatives may inherit, even if the deceased did not want them to.
-A surviving partner who was not married or in a civil partnership with the deceased person does not feature in the list of people to benefit under the Intestacy Rules, so has no automatic right to inherit.
+The estate will need to be distributed in accordance with the rules of intestacy.
+This means the deceased’s nearest blood relatives may inherit, even if the deceased didn't want them to.
+A surviving partner who wasn't married or in a civil partnership with the person who died isn't recognised under the rules of intestacy.
+This means they'll have no automatic right to inherit.

-With our Probate Complete Service we take full responsibility for getting the Grant of Probate and dealing with the Legal, Tax (excluding VAT), Property and Estate Administration affairs.
+With our probate service we take full responsibility for getting the grant of probate and dealing with the legal, tax, property and estate administration work.